QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 ### Chap 28
 - Test and set (atomic exchange)
+    - correctness problem
-    - correctness problem: with timely interrupts, could produce a case where both threads set their flags to 1 and both threads are thus able to enter the critical section.
+        - with timely interrupts, could produce a case where both threads set their flags to 1 and both threads are thus able to enter the critical section.
+    - performance problem
-    - performance problem: it endlessly checks the value of flag, a technique known as spin-waiting.
-Spin-waiting wastes time waiting for another thread to release a lock.
+        - it endlessly checks the value of flag, a technique known as spin-waiting.
+        - Spin-waiting wastes time waiting for another thread to release a lock.
 - working spin lock
     -
     ```